 Watch how they’re made:

-Start with a basic soft-baked chocolate chip cookie dough base.
+Besides being simply adorable, there’s NO cookie dough chilling!
+We start with a basic soft-baked chocolate chip cookie dough base.
 Nothing too fancy or complicated, just the usual gang: butter, sugars, flour, egg, etc. Use mini M&Ms. If you reach for the regular size M&Ms, you’ll only fit, like, 2 in each cookie.
 Sad!
 Each mini cookie needs to be full of festive M&Ms, so mini size is best.
+Let’s review:

 I’m not sure who loves them more… adults or children.
 Or Santa.